golemfactory/golem-docs/src/pages/docs/creators/ray/setup-tutorial.md

 ## Start Ray with the Ray cluster launcher

-Once the packages are installed and `ray-on-golem` cluster manager is running, you can immediately proceed with launching your cluster.
+Once the packages are installed and `ray-on-golem` cluster manager is running, you can proceed with launching your cluster.
-The provided [example golem cluster config file](https://github.com/golemfactory/ray-on-golem/raw/main/golem-cluster.yaml) defines a small Golem cluster with one head node that is configured to autoscale to up to 10 worker nodes.

-Each Ray cluster consists of one head node and a number of worker nodes.
-The head node drives the computation, and the worker nodes execute the tasks.
-The head node also serves as one of the workers.

-When you run Ray locally, it starts the head node on your computer - it allows Ray to speed your code out of the box just by running it on all of your CPU cores.

-On the other hand, running a Ray cluster allows your computations to scale to an indefinite number of CPUs.

-Note that you will get the Golem daemon configured during the first startup of the cluster.

-The example cluster config file contains payment information.
-As a default it runs for free on Golem testnet - it should be enough to try it out (which is all we are supporting for now)
+All you need is a cluster config file, you can download an example one from our repository.

 The command to start the cluster is `ray up`: